There are many methods of war tax resistance. Each accomplishes a different set of goals and involves a different level of personal risk.

 Simple living can be part of a lifestyle of nonviolent resistance.
 The more you examine your economic behavior, the more you learn of your entanglement with the military-industrial complex and of your power to disentangle yourself.

 You can help nurture and sustain the “solidarity economy,” based on cooperation and sustainable choices rather than on consumerism, resource depletion, and exploitation.
-By giving more of your enemy to this economy, you live the revolution in values that is necessary for peace with justice.
+By giving more of your energy to this economy, you live the revolution in values that is necessary for peace with justice.
 Each economic choice you make can be a witness to your values.

 People who voluntarily reduce their incomes in order to live simply have a different experience from those who are involuntarily impoverished.